TRRXITTE/trrxitte-rpc/docs/server-setup.md

     pm2 start bin/www --name "bch-rpc-explorer"

 If you want your explorer being able to show transactions with a feerate lower than 1 sat/byte you should configure your full nodes to accept those on its mempool.
-To do that if you are using BCH unlimited you should add this setting to `bitcoin.conf`
+To do that if you are using TRRXITTE unlimited you should add this setting to `bitcoin.conf`

     minlimitertxfee=0.5

-If you are using BCHN you have to use this parameter instead:
+If you are using TRRXITTEN you have to use this parameter instead:

     minrelaytxfee=500